scholarslab/scholarslab.github.io/collections/_people/jamie-nicolas.md

 roles:
 - LAMI Fellow, 2022
 ---
-Jamie Nicolas is a 2022 LAMI Fellow.
+Jamie Nicolas was a 2022 LAMI Fellow.